Shark Tank: In popular culture

 Shark Tank has been a part of several crossovers with other TV shows.
 Jimmy Kimmel has pitched on Shark Tank (pants for horses) as a comedy skit which aired on his show, Jimmy Kimmel Live!
 Disney's Phineas and Ferb character, Dr. Heinz Doofenshmirtz, pitched his invention on the 2013 season finale in a cross-over episode.
 On the Season 6 Episode "The Tank" of Grace and Frankie, Grace and Frankie pitch their Rise Up toilet invention to the Sharks.

 Saturday Night Live has parodied Shark Tank with Chris Rock pitching a parodied ISIS asking for support in going after "Western pigs and vile Jews", prompting Daymond John to state that he found the skit "insensitive".

-After the success of the original Shark Tank series, several countries have launched their own localized versions under the same name, adhering to copyright guidelines and obtaining rights to use the Shark Tank branding.
-Examples include Shark Tank India, Shark Tank Bangladesh, and Shark Tank Pakistan These adaptations retain the core concept of the show, where aspiring entrepreneurs pitch their business ideas to a panel of investors in hopes of securing funding, thus continuing the original show's influence and format across various markets.
+After the success of the original Shark Tank series, several countries have launched their own localized versions under the same name.
+Examples include Shark Tank India, Shark Tank Bangladesh, Shark Tank Pakistan, Shark Tank Egypt, and Shark Tank Lebanon.
+These adaptations retain the core concept of the show, where aspiring entrepreneurs pitch their business ideas to a panel of investors in hopes of securing funding.

-Today it was announced that the Lebanese channel LBCI is preparing a Shark Tank Lebanon and it will air soon in the fall season.